nemani/golem-provider-terraform/README.md

 ### 2. Run the Node

-Use `make up` to start the node in a detached mode.
+Use `make up` to start the node and prometheus services in a detached mode.

-You can access the logs at any time by running `make logs`.
+You can access the logs for all at any time by running `make logs`.

+You can access the logs for golem at any time by running `make golem-logs`.

 Use `make golem-status` to get your node address and health.

+### 3. Running Only Prometheus

+Use `make prometheus` to start the prometheus services in a detached mode.

+You can access the logs at any time by running `make logs`

 ## Donation :beer: